 Hydration Before Exercise

 It is recommended that you drink 400 to 500ml of water two hours before any form of exercise.
-During the period of exercise, you lose plenty of fluid through sweat to regulate body heat.
+During exercise, you lose plenty of fluid through sweat to regulate body heat.
 To replace fluid through sweat, we need to drink sufficient water.

 How to Rehydrate Quickly During Exercise?

-Carbohydrates may also be required during high-volume training, but without adequate hydration, they will not be absorbed properly.
-This is a likely cause of GI distress so before you start with the gels, make sure you’ve got enough fluids on board.
+Carbohydrates may also be required during high-volume training, but without adequate hydration, they will not be adequately absorbed.
+This is a likely cause of GI distress so before you start with the gels, ensure you’ve got enough fluids on board.